emilgelman/terraform-schema-gen/README.md

 This repository contains a CLI to generate [Terraform schema](https://www.terraform.io/docs/extend/schemas/schema-types.html) out of Go structs.

 The generator will convert nested Go structs (at any level) to the equivalent Terraform schema.

+The schemas' `Required` or `Optional` property is set based on the json `omitempty` tag.
+If omitempty is set, the property is marked as Optional, else as Required.

 ### Known limitations